Ƶ

 What should be included in a Security Agreement?

-• Collateral Description: Precise identification of secured assets, including serial numbers, locations, and distinguishing features where applicable.
+• Collateral Description: Clear identification of secured assets, including serial numbers and locations

-• PPSR Registration: Authorization for registration and ongoing maintenance of the security interest on the PPSR.
+• PPSR Consent: Authorization for registration on the Personal Property Securities Register

-• Execution Block: Proper signature blocks for all parties, including witness requirements where necessary.
+• Execution Block: Proper signature sections with witness requirements

 What's the difference between a Security Agreement and an Asset Purchase Agreement?

-• Primary Purpose: Security Agreements create a security interest in assets while allowing the debtor to retain ownership and use, whereas Asset Purchase Agreements transfer complete ownership and title of assets from seller to buyer.
+• Purpose: Security Agreements create a lender's right over assets as collateral for a loan, while Asset Purchase Agreements transfer ownership of assets from seller to buyer

-• PPSR Requirements: Security Agreements typically require registration on the Personal Property Securities Register, while Asset Purchase Agreements generally don't require PPSR registration unless involving subsequent security interests.
+• Registration Requirements: Security Agreements typically require PPSR registration; Asset Purchase Agreements generally don't

 Get our New Zealand-compliant Security Agreement: